LordArma/Top-1000-Words-in-Gilaki-Helper/templates/README.txt

 # Top 1000 Words in Gilaki
-Top 1000 words in Gilaki with Farsi translation.
+Top 1000 words in Gilaki with English & Farsi translation.
 You can download them as JSON, XML, SQLite and so many more formats.
 You can also search in this list without download anything here: [Top 1000 Words in Gilaki](https://lordarma.github.io/Top-1000-Words-in-Gilaki).
 <br/>
 <br/>